Jaewook08/swpp202001/README.md

 - May.
 11: We share a few (anonymized) reviews from assignment 5 submissions.
 It is at practice/5.reviews.zip .

+- May.
+12: The total cost is updated to include the maximum heap usage.
+See [issue 17](https://github.com/snu-sf-class/swpp202001/issues/17).
+Also, [project/spec.pdf](project/spec.pdf) is updated so it contains answers to the questions from issue 6 and 7.

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1